ducakar/TextureReplacer/README.md

 Notes
 -----
 * Use TGA for optimal quality of model textures as it is not compressed twice.
-* Try to keep widths and heights of all textures powers of two.
+* Try to keep dimensions of all textures powers of two.
 Non-power-of-two textures are not handled well in some cases and cannot be compressed.
 * KSP can only load TGAs with RGB or RGBA colours.
 Paletteised 256-colour TGAs cause corruptions in the game database!